piinAy/Angebote/README.md

 Bugs to fix:
 - view window is not always correct after deleting of data rows
+- search/filter feature is still not working properly

 To Do's:
 - add TextChanged to be able to save every change?